Configuring Single Sign-On for Event Broker Services

 • the Administrator and Mission Control Manager roles give edit permissions to the Message VPN on the event broker service

-• the Mission Control Viewer role give read access to Message VPN on the event broker service
+• the Mission Control Viewer role gives read access to the Message VPN on the event broker service

-• If you have private and public endpoints configured for the event broker service, the redirect URIs need to be configured on the IdP.
-SSO via OIDC must be enabled on the account.
+• If you have private and public endpoints configured for the event broker service, the redirect URIs need to be configured on the IdP, and SSO via OIDC must be enabled on the account.

 • Group management must be set up on the account.